shengng325/Practical-implementation-of-Go-Interface/README.md

 	return false
 }
 ```
-With this, we already have all the nodes to build our tree: AND, OR, NOT and Word.
-The nodes can further accept children nodes under them as they all implement the Node interface.
+With this, we already define all the nodes to build our tree: AND, OR, NOT and Word.
+The nodes can further accept children nodes under them as they all implement the ```Node``` interface.

 ## Results